JR'S Free Thought Pages

 [2] One of Aristotle’s famous assertions is “man is a rational animal”.
 Ari was a smart cookie but he was surely wrong on this one.

 [3] I concur with Jean Paul Sartre that “existence precedes essence” and that “we are condemned to be free”.
+Essentialism especially when applied to human nature is an absurdity.
 Free will and the responsibility for our decisions and acts and their consequences on others is the hallmark of what it means to be moral.
 As existentialists such as Sartre have convincingly claimed, even not deciding and simply allowing yourself to be subject to the whims of others is a decision, is an act of free will.
-Many events are outside our control, but to simply allow things to happen to you without at least attempting to exercise your free will is surely the quintessence of stupidity.
-All authoritarians and tyrants like to inform those over whom they wield power that they have your interests at heart (for conservative and liberal politicians alike it’s the infamous “national interest”) and that you must accept your fate.
-The fact many people believe this bullshit may explain why real democracy has never existed and likely never will.
+Many events are outside our control, but to simply allow things to happen to you without at least attempting to exercise your freedom that we all seem compelled to be born with and accept is surely the quintessence of stupidity.
+All sociopathic authoritarians and tyrants like to inform those over whom they wield power that they have your interests at heart; for conservative and so-called liberal politicians alike it’s the infamous “national interest” and consequently you must accept your fate.
+The fact many people believe myths such as the self-made man, the meritocracy and reams of other capitalist and other authoritarian bullshit throughout history may explain why real democracy has never existed and likely never will.

 For Home: